Hosni Mubarak ruled Egypt for almost 30 years until he was swept from power in a wave of mass protests in February 2011.

-By 24 May, judicial officials announced that Mr Mubarak, along with his two sons - Alaa and Gamal - would stand trial over the deaths of anti-government protesters.
+By late May 2011, judicial officials announced that Mr Mubarak, along with his two sons - Alaa and Gamal - would stand trial over the deaths of anti-government protesters.

-On 2 June he was found guilty of complicity in the murder of some of the demonstrators who took part in the wave of protests that began on 25 January.
-Along with his former Interior Minister, Habib Al-Adly, he was sentenced to life imprisonment for his crimes.
+On 2 June 2012 he was found guilty of complicity in the murder of some of the demonstrators who took part in the wave of protests that began on 25 January 2011.
+Along with his former Interior Minister, Habib al-Adly, he was sentenced to life imprisonment for his crimes.

-In January 2013, Egypt's Court of Cassation allowed an appeal against Mubarak's and al-Adly's convictions and ordered a retrial.
-Mubarak and his sons will also be retried on corruption charges for which they were acquitted.
+In January 2013 a court upheld an appeal against Mr Mubarak's and Mr al-Adly's convictions and granted retrials.
+Mr Mubarak and his sons were also ordered to be retried on corruption charges for which they were originally acquitted.

-Born in 1928 in a small village at Menofya province near Cairo, he insists on keeping his private life out of the public domain.
+Born in 1928 in a small village in Menofya province near Cairo, Muhammad Hosni Sayyid Mubarak insisted on keeping his private life out of the public domain while president.

-Married to a half-British graduate of the American University in Cairo, Suzanne Mubarak, and with two sons, Gamal and Alaa, the Egyptian president had been known to lead a strict life with a fixed daily schedule that began at 0600.
+Married to a half-British graduate of the American University in Cairo, Suzanne Mubarak, he was known to lead a strict life with a fixed daily schedule that began at 0600.

-Never a smoker or a drinker, he built himself a reputation as a fit man who leads a healthy life.
+Never a smoker or a drinker, he built himself a reputation as a fit man who led a healthy life.

 In his younger days, close associates often complained of the president's schedule, which began with a workout in the gym or a game of squash.

-Muhammad Hosni Sayyid Mubarak was sworn in on 14 October 1981, eight days after the Sadat assassination.
+He was sworn in as president on 14 October 1981, eight days after the Sadat assassination.

-In effect, Hosni Mubarak ruled as a quasi-military leader when he took power.
+In effect, Mr Mubarak ruled as a quasi-military leader when he took power.